 Is there a student dress code?

-There is not an official uniform, but we expect all of our students to dress sensibly and smartly.
+There is not an official uniform, but we expect all of our students to dress sensibly.

 How are activities and trips funded?